NUStreaming/CMCD-DASH/readme.md

 ### NGINX Server

-- When running `sudo apt install nginx-module-njs`, `module not found` error occurs: Chances are that your version of NGINX is not compatible.
-Purge your current NGINX and reinstall the latest from: `http://nginx.org/en/linux_packages.html#Ubuntu`
+- When running `sudo apt install nginx-module-njs`, error occurs `E: Unable to locate package nginx-module-njs`: It is likely that your version of NGINX is not compatible.
+Purge your current NGINX and reinstall the latest from: `http://nginx.org/en/linux_packages.html#Ubuntu`.
+Alternatively, ensure that your machine's `/etc/apt/sources.list` contains the correct sources for `apt` to find the required module

 ### Testing Environment